Fritiof Domö: Political career

-In 1939, the Hansson III Cabinet was formed were Domö got the position of Minister of Commerce and Industry.
+In 1939, the Hansson III Cabinet was formed, and Domö was appointed to the position of Minister of Commerce and Industry.

 Right leader

 After professor Gösta Bagge had announced that he intended to resign as the leader of the Moderate Party Domö became the strongest candidate to replace him.
 Many supported his rival Martin Skoglund but he refused to run.
 Between 1946 and 1949 he was the group leader of the first chamber.

 Personal life

 Domö married Ellen Carlsson in 1915 and the couple got two daughters.